 The "White Paper" on freedom of expression was published in June 2010, following broad consultation of the different stakeholders, and provides a well-structured set of proposals.
 As provided by the Constitution, the Press National Council should be established in 2012.
-In the opinion of all stakeholders, the training of journalists is pivotal, especially on issues related to human rights.
-The CoE could assist in this process to help ensure implementation of these proposals.
+In the opinion of

-Overall objective: to consolidate the freedom of expression and media independence and plurality through the introduction of guarantees for press freedom.

-- 1. establishment of a legal environment more conducive to the work of journalists and the media, offering guarantees for freedom of expression; - 2. strengthening via training, the capacities of journalists and publishers of audio and television print and online media in the fundamentals of professional and responsible journalism, including the fair and balanced coverage of elections and gender-related issues; - 3. greater awareness, via training for the judicial and other law enforcement authorities, and for government officials, of freedom of expression and media standards in a democratic society; - 4. the public service media undertake a review and, if necessary, re-define their remit and governance arrangements in order to ensure independence, transparency, and accountability in the best interests of a democratic society; - 5. contribution to a communication campaign targeting the public at large on freedom of expression and the media standards required for the construction of a democratic society, for people's effective democratic participation and for political, social and economic accountability.

-Partners: Ministry of Communication, Ministry of Justice and Freedoms, Parliament, civil society, professional associations in this field.
+Overall objective To consolidate the freedom of expression and media independence and plurality through the introduction of guarantees for press freedom Expected results establishment of a legal environment more conducive to the work of journalists and the media, offering guarantees for freedom of expression; • strengthening via training, the capacities of journalists and publishers of audio and tele- vision print and online media in the fundamentals of professional and responsible jour- nalism, including the fair and balanced coverage of elections and gender-related issues; greater awareness, via training for the judicial and other law enforcement authorities, and for government officials, of freedom of expression and media standards in a demo- cratic society; the public service media undertake a review and, if necessary, re-define their remit and governance arrangements in order to ensure independence, transparency, and accountability in the best interests of a democratic society; contribution to a communication campaign targeting the public at large on freedom of expression and the media standards required for the construction of a democratic society, for people's effective democratic participation and for political, social and eco- nomic accountability.
+Partners Ministry of Communication, Ministry of Justice and Freedoms, Parliament, civil society, professional associations in this field.

-2.4.
 Strengthening non-legal protection in the field of human rights through mediation

+© David DELAPORTE
-Overall objective: to support the institution of the Ombudsman with a view to increased human rights protection and an effective system of non-judicial protection, as well as the effective establishment of a regional Ombudsmen in Morocco and promote exchanges between Ombudsmen at regional and international level.

-- 1. mediation training programmes include specific modules on human rights; - 2. support for the establishment of regional Ombudsmen as part of the Advanced Regionalisation Act;

-3. increase awareness of the civil servants and Ombudsmen of the mechanisms for the protection of human rights and the case-law of the European Court of Human Rights (ECtHR).

-Partners: The Ombudsman institution, Ministry of Justice and Freedoms, mediation training centres, civil society, North-South Centre, CoE Congress of Local and Regional Authorities.
+Overall objective To support the institution of the Ombudsman with a view to increased human rights protection and an effective system of non-judicial protection, as well as the effective establishment of a regional Ombudsmen in Morocco and promote exchanges between Ombudsmen at regional and international level Expected results mediation training programmes include specific modules on human rights; support for the establishment of regional Ombudsmen as part of the Advanced Regionalisation Act; increase awareness of the civil servants and Ombudsmen of the mechanisms for the protection of human rights and the case-law of the European Court of Human Rights (ECtHR).
+Partners The Ombudsman institution, Ministry of Justice and Freedoms, mediation training centres, civil society, North-South Centre, CoE Congress of Local and Regional Authorities.
 This project would also take account of the measures taken by the International Organisation of La Francophonie.

-2.5.
 Creation of a common legal area